Be a Part of the Tooele County Fair

 We meet and play for each of the four assisted living nursing homes in Tooele County.
 From 3:30-4:30 p.m. each Tuesday and Thursday, we are at one of these homes.
 We are looking for fiddle and guitar players and singers to add to our group.
 If you are interested, call Jay Flanders at (435) 882-4278 or Thiel “Tilly” Peck at (435) 224-4807.

 TC Squares is ready to gear up and start dancing again.
 We will be dancing on Monday nights from 7:30-9:30 p.m. at the Clarke N. Johnsen Junior High School Cafetorium, located at 2152 N. 400 West in Tooele, Utah.
 We are a family-friendly club and welcome dancers of all ages — we just ask that those under age 12 be supervised by an adult at all times.
-Our tentative schedule for July is as follows: July 4 — dark for Independence Day; July 11 — regular class night (club colors/birthdays/anniversaries); July 18 — regular class night; July 23 — celebrate Pioneer Day at Pratt Aquatic Center after the parade from 10 a.m.-noon (flyer and details will be posted on the website).
+Our tentative schedule for the next few months is as follows: June 13, 20 and 27 — regular class night; July 4 — dark for Memorial Day; July 11 — regular class night (club colors/birthdays/anniversaries); July 18 — regular class night; July 23 — celebrate Pioneer Day at Pratt Aquatic Center after the parade from 10 a.m.-noon (flyer and details will be posted on the website).

 Stansbury Art and Lit Artist of the Month